 Berhanu makes the sign of the cross on his chest.
 Nebeyat grins from the couch, scratches a shirtless armpit.
 He even lowers his shades a fraction.

-‘So you had like the nationalist guy Haile Selassie, the rasta guy and that was all good, then this fella Mengistu Hailemariam comes along?
+‘So you had like the nationalist guy Haile Selassie, the rasta guy, then this fella Mengistu Hailemariam comes along?
 And he’s like a Communist and real repressive and shit?
-And he got revenge on the lighter-skinned guys, eh, the Oromos?
+And he got revenge on the other tribe, eh, the Oromos?
 And they called him the Butcher of Addis Ababa?
 Sounds epic – no offence.
 What side were you guys on?’

 ‘Sorry, awkward.
-Um, anyway, guys, we just got another three minutes before my time is up so –
+Um, anyway, guys, we just got another three minutes before my time is over so– ’

-‘Your time is up say who?’
-Even with the black glasses covering his expression, Nebeyat looks pissed.
-Nebeyat growls at the other kid, leans over the far end of the couch and slaps him.
+‘Your time is over saying who?’
+Nebeyat gives some growled instruction to the other kid, leans over the far end of the couch and slaps him.

 Berhanu rubs his cheek.
-‘He want to know who tell you orders.’
+‘He want to know who are telling you orders.’

 ‘It’s, God, it’s… this is hard for me to say: It’s Corrections, okay?
-Like probation?
-Police, judge, prison – they tell me to come here.’
+Like, probation?
+Police, judge– they tell me to come here.’

 Nebeyat snorts and smirks and claps his hands and knees.
 His large white teeth and pink gums are exposed.
 ‘You are creemenal, is excellent, is good,’ he says at last.
 ‘Tell Nebeyat your creem.
 I have cut off man ear and feed him ear, he eat him ear,’ he says.
 ‘TELL NEBEYAT.’